 But these differences require a mutual understanding of one another in order for an INTJ and ESFP relationship to work.

-For a variety of reasons that we’ll touch on in this guide, INTJs and ESFPs have a unique connection.
+For various reasons that we’ll touch on in this guide, INTJs and ESFPs have a unique connection.

 INTJ and ESFP relationships

 ESFPs are exceptional at reading people and picking up on their moods.
 INTJs find this emotional intelligence attractive.
-In addition, INTJs appreciate partners who can help them get in touch with their feelings because this isn’t something that comes naturally to people of this personality type.
+In addition, INTJs appreciate partners who can help them get in touch with their feelings because this doesn’t come naturally to people of this personality type.

 INTJs can benefit from the ESFP’s more pragmatic attitude, particularly when it comes to everyday life and big decisions.
 ESFPs are often attracted to the INTJ’s creativity and ability to think outside the box.

-Due to the different lenses that these two types view relationships, it will usually require conscious effort from both sides in order for them to understand each other.
+Due to the different lenses through which these two types view relationships, it will usually require conscious effort from both sides in order for them to understand each other.

 Feeling understood by your partner is essential for a healthy, fulfilling relationship.
 If either or both personality types aren’t willing to put in the work, it’s likely that there will be misunderstandings and miscommunications.

 INTJs and ESFPs are very different personality types, and this kind of relationship is often one that requires effort.
 However, the benefits can be incredible if both people are willing to put the work in.
 An INTJ and ESFP relationship encourages personal growth when it’s approached in the right way.

 INTJs and ESFPs have very different energies.
 INTJs have a calm aura, while ESFPs come across as more dynamic.
 These energies balance each other out and contribute to the attraction between these two personality types, particularly in the early days of the relationship.